 Fiona and Paulina completed the Makeover and competed in at the Kentucky Horse Park in 2018.
 At the end of the competition Fiona found a new home as a children's' lesson horse.

-Pickles is currently at Legacy Riding Stables participating in the TIP Program.
+Pickles was at Legacy Riding Stables participating in the TIP Program.
 He is the KINDEST young man who would rather enjoys neck scratches and adores people.
 At only two years old he is still growing but will most likely stay a large pony.
 He will be available for sale or for adoption after meeting his TIP requirements.